Health and Safety of Seniors on the Road

 You must inform the SAAQ of any change in your state of health within 30 days of this change.

-If you have a licence to drive a car, motorcycle, moped or motorized scooter or farm tractor…
+If you have a licence to drive a car, motorcycle, moped or scooter or farm tractor…

-Once you turn 75, you must disclose your state of health using the self-declaration of medical information form.
-The SAAQ will send you an explanatory letter along with a copy of the form 6 months before your birthday.
+Once you turn 75, you must disclose your state of health using the Self-Declaration of Medical Information form (PDF, 145.5 KB).
+The SAAQ will send you an explanatory letter along with a copy of the form 45 days before your birthday.

-Once you turn 80, and every two years thereafter, you will have to undergo a medical examination and a vision test carried out by a health care professional.
-The SAAQ will send you an explanatory letter 6 months before your birthday, along with the forms to be completed and signed by the appropriate health care professionals.
+Once you turn 80, and every two years thereafter, you will have to undergo a health assessment.
+The SAAQ will send you an explanatory letter 45 days before your birthday, along with the forms to be completed and signed by the appropriate health care professionals.
 Once the forms have been completed and signed, you must return them to the SAAQ.

-For more information on the medical examination, vision test and procedure to follow, visit the State of Health page.
+For more information on the health assessment and procedure to follow, visit the State of Health and Driver’s Licences page.

 Rest assured!